 Who’s it for: Professionals who need a lot of room and a ton of detail for their projects, or gamers who want that extra-wide screen.

 Why we picked the LG34WK95-U:

-If you prefer your 4k monitor to have even more display room than the models we’ve discussed so far, this deeply impressive LG monitor is worth a look.
-Technically, it’s a 5k monitor, which means it pumps up the pixels to a 5,120 x 2,160 resolution, which is ideal if you do design or graphics work and need a big display that also provides as much detail as possible.
-The monitor also has a 60Hz refresh rate, 5ms response time, and nano-IPS panel for improved color accuracy.
-The ports are also quite impressive, offering Thunderbolt 3, USB-A upstream and downstream, USB-C, two HDMI, and DisplayPort.
-This monitor has it all and then some, but you’ll need extra desk space to set it up!
+If you prefer your 4K monitor to have even more display room than the models we listed earlier, this deeply impressive LG monitor is worth a look.
+Technically, it’s a 5k monitor, which means it pumps up the pixels to a 5,120 x 2,160 resolution.
+It’s ideal if you do design or graphics work and require a big display that also provides as much detail as possible.

 - The best monitors for 2020